 Judges may resolve certain proceedings without a live hearing.
-If a respondent fails to file an answer to the order instituting proceedings, appear at a conference or hearing, respond to a dispositive motion, or otherwise defend the proceeding, the administrative law judge may issue an initial decision finding the respondent in default and accepting the allegations in the order instituting proceedings as true.
-In certain proceedings, summary disposition, a decision based on the written submissions of the parties as opposed to a live hearing, may be used to resolve all or some of the issues.
+If a respondent fails to file an answer to the order instituting proceedings, appear at a conference or hearing, respond to a dispositive motion, or otherwise defend the proceeding, the judge may issue an initial decision finding the respondent in default and accepting the allegations in the order instituting proceedings as true.
+In some proceedings, summary disposition, a decision based on the written submissions of the parties rather than a live hearing, may be used to resolve all or some of the issues.

 An administrative law judge’s initial decision is subject to de novo review by the Commission, which may affirm, reverse, modify, set aside, or remand for further proceedings.
 A party may petition the Commission for review, or the Commission may choose to review an initial decision on its own initiative.
-If a party does not file a timely petition for review, and the Commission does not order review on its own initiative, the Commission’s Rules of Practice provide that the Commission will issue an order stating that the initial decision has become final.
-Thus, an administrative law judge’s initial decision—including any factual findings, legal conclusions, and sanctions—does not take effect unless the Commission by order adopts such decision as its own.
+If a party does not petition for review, and the Commission does not order review on its own initiative, the Commission’s Rules of Practice provide that the Commission will issue an order stating that the initial decision has become final.
 Appeals of Commission decisions may be taken to an appropriate U.S. Court of Appeals.

 Under Quick Links, please find links to ALJ initial decisions and orders, along with related resources.
 The Office of the Secretary maintains webpages on open and closed proceedings under Administrative Proceeding Documents.